 R. Ieuan Tuck.
 Conservative.
 His first name is Robert.
 Mathematics teacher.
-Elected to West Berkshire Council for St John's Ward in 1983 and to Newbury Town Council in 2007, retiring in 2015.
+Elected to West Berkshire Council for St John's Ward in 1983-87 and to Newbury Town Council in 2007, retiring in 2015.
 His wife Helen found the Councillors' formal gowns in a chest, mislaid since 1974.
+Helen is the choirmistress of Newbury Harmony.